MadMat00/redis-vote/README.md

 ### Extra

-To check for the insertion of similar proposals, the sklearn library was used.
+The sklearn library was used to check for the insertion of similar proposals.

 ## Redis